 Over the years, I learned to mostly control my illness, through therapy and meds, and through the assistance of my closest friends and family who look out for me.

 Meditation practice and mindfulness exercises have given me "muscle memory" to "respond not react".
 Things don't bother me as much now as when I was in my 20s.
 I am generally a happy, optimistic person, and when I do get angry at someone or something, it subsides very quickly these days.

 In the end, I feel no need to hide this part of me.
 The more I know and can acknowledge about myself, the more connected I am with all of myself and others, and that has become far more important than trying to control my image.
 Secrecy and shame are the enemy of healing.

-I am now working to create Bipolar Boston, a peer network of people in the Boston area with bipolar illness, so we can support each other with stories and meetings.
+I am now working to create the Bipolar Social Club, a peer network of people with bipolar illness, so we can support each other with stories and meetings.

 My hope is that people living with bipolar disorder see my story and others and no longer feel the need to hide their diagnosis.
 People managing bipolar disorder can lead successful, meaningful lives.
 I'm proof of that.
 By working together to combat stigma, we can make our world a place where all people living with mood disorders have a fair shot at living their best life.